ably/asset-tracking-demos/app-requirements.md

 This milestone is yet to be scoped out fully but it is expected to add:

 - the concept of "rider state", likely including "accepted the delivery", "waiting at the merchant", "has picked up your deivery" / "is on the way", "is nearby", "is here" and "delivered"
-- capability to build the demo app to use MapBox maps rendering, instead of Google on Android/Web, or Apple on iOS - a choice that the app source code configuration should allow at build time (not a runtime switch)
+- capability to build the demo app to use Mapbox maps rendering, instead of Google on Android/Web, or Apple on iOS - a choice that the app source code configuration should allow at build time (not a runtime switch)
 - support for push notifications to the subscriber app, including key events such as when the delivery has been picked up from the merchant and when the item has been delivered

 ## Future Milestones